FAC8/fac9-gitbook/week6/hapi-auth-cookie.md

 Notes:
  - Password should be at least 32 chars.
 The plugin will encrypt and decrypt your cookie using it.
  - Cookie name can be anything.
+ - isSecure, if `true`, will prevent the cookie being sent on insecure connections.
+Hapi seems to consider localhost as insecure, so set it to `false` for development and `true` for production (assuming you are hosting on https).
  - ttl sets when the session will automatically expire in milliseconds after creation.

 There are lots more options you can set.
 Check the docs for the plugin.